Like the Beijing propagandists who studied the1936 Berlin games and turned to Albert Speer Jr. for helpful Olympic design hints, some people seem

 Bishop's memory for detail and penetrating questions at the briefings were inspiring.
 He was a role model to generations of reporters.

 During his editorial tenure, weekly science coverage by the WSJ grew into a separate eight-page section, Science Journal .
 After his 1996 retirement, it imploded into a once a week column , as the WSJ dispensed with the office of Science Editor.
-This dismal example is reflected in The Washington Times, Human Events
+This dismal example is reflected in The Washington Times, Human Events and virtually the entire constellation of conservative journals of fact and opinion upon which the Republican Beltway depends for its scientific intelligence.

 If nowadays the think tank faithful feed less on science